liamhendricks/cellblock/readme.md

 ## Making an open world game?

 Cellblock provides a simple and performant framework for developing open world games with a lot of assets.
-Open world games have unique problems with asset management.
+Open world games have unique problems with scene management.
 As the player moves around the world, content should seamlessly load and unload from the scene to keep framerate stable.
 There's no reason to load assets into the scene tree if the player is nowhere near them.
-Building world assets with Cellblock allows for real time loading and unloading of world content.
+Building world assets with Cellblock allows for real time loading and unloading of world content that is nearest to the player.

 There is also a central workflow problem to solve while developing your game.
-How do you build the world content efficiently without blowing up your machine?
+How do you build the world content efficiently without slowing down the godot editor?
 The player only sees the content around her, but how is this possible in the godot editor while developing?
 The solution is a data driven approach, and easy-to-use editor tools.
 Cellblock allows devs to build their open world game as efficiently as the player exploring it!